andyatkinson/andyatkinson.github.io/coaching.md

 - 55 minutes per session, bookable on Thursdays, on the hour (or book multiple!) between 10AM - 5PM US Central Time (UTC−06:00), online (Google Hangouts)
 - Client books sessions on their own, and at the time of booking provides needed company information: Business name, URL, mailing address, contact person name, title, email
-- Up to 2 people can attend, recording is fine
+- Up to 2 people can attend, recording the session is fine
+- Minimum of 2 sessions
 - Sessions are prepaid (See below)
 - Discount of $100 for 4 sessions with half prepaid